Mount Rainier National Park Photography Locations

 Longmire

-The National Park Inn at Longmire includes a restaurant usually open year-round, serving breakfast, lunch, and dinner.
+The National Park Inn at Longmire includes a restaurant that is usually open year-round and serves breakfast, lunch, and dinner.
 This is the only in-park dining facility that is open all year.

 Adjacent to the National Park Inn, the Longmire General Store offers a limited selection of groceries, camping supplies, gifts, and souvenirs.